jakebasile/reap/README.markdown

 ### Working With Entries

-*NOTE*: In previous versions of Reap, you specified and bookmarked _tasks_, now you work with the actual _entries_.
+*NOTE*: In previous versions of **Reap**, you specified and bookmarked _tasks_, now you work with the actual _entries_.

 To add an entry to your time sheet, you will need to have project and task IDs you wish to associate with the entry.
-You can have Reap show you this information:
+You can have **Reap** show you this information:

     $ reap list
     # Projects and Tasks: